Last Updated: September 19, 2020

 - Treatment: biopsy, low-dose radiation ± chemotherapy

-- Positive prognosticators include mild elevation of β-HCG and pure (WHO II) germinoma histology
+- Positive prognosticators include mild elevation of β-hCG level and pure (WHO grade II) germinoma histology

 - Invasion and CSF dissemination commonly occur